FilipPietryga/FilipPietryga/README.md

  Graphics Processing since 2022 as Internships utilizing technologies such as React and C++.

- Apart from that I am interested in scientific fields such as Social Sciences (Postmodern Sociology and Behavioral Economy), Philosophy (mostly Informal Logic and Classical Aesthetics).
+ Apart from that I am interested in scientific fields such as Social Sciences (Postmodern Sociology and Behavioral Economy), Philosophy (mostly Informal Logic, Classical Aesthetics and Poststructuralism).

  I would like to study Applied Mathematics in the nearest future, so I can be a better programmer and gain some knowledge from social fields.